-spontaneously, e.g. during nerve growth and during the spread of cancerous cells.
-A calcaffolding of stiff chains of proteins drives these deformations.
-The chains (filaments) 25 nanometer in diameter), yet some are stiff enough to reach lengths of more than 10 comparable to the size of large cells.
-The filaments form intricate branched networks the polymerization, and can quickly depolymerize.
-The ability to rapidly and reversibly polymerize that allow cells to change of a spontaneous deformation in a simple model of a cell is shown can be used to force similar deformations.
-As a first example, Dr English and I have us array to stretch vesicles (membranes with nothing inside) as shown in Fig 5.
+Under certain conditions, cells deform spontaneously, e.g. during nerve growth and during the spread of cancerous cells.
+A complex scaffolding of stiff chains of proteins drives these deformations.
+The chains (filaments) are very thin (5-25 nanometer in diameter), yet some are stiff enough to reach lengths of more than 10 micrometer, comparable to the size of large cells.
+The filaments form intricate branched networks through polymerization, and can quickly depolymerize.
+The ability trapidly and reversibly polymerize into different shaped networks of filaments generates of the forces that allow cells to change shapes and move.
+One example of a spontanec deformation in a simple model of a cell is shown in Fig 4.
+Lasers can be used to force s deformations.
+As a first example, Dr English and I have used the tweezer array to stretive vesicles (membranes with nothing inside) as shown in Fig 5.